arthurgaudron/arthurgaudron.github.io/presentations/drones-emerging-tech/drones-emerging-tech.md

 ---
 layout: page
-title: "Emerging technologies and the use case: A multi-year study of drone adoption"
+title: "A multi-year study of drone adoption"
 permalink: /emerging-technologies/
-theme: white
+theme: solarized
+slideNumber: true
 ---

 > Maghazei, Omid, Michael A. Lewis, et Torbjørn H. Netland. « Emerging Technologies and the Use Case: A Multi-Year Study of Drone Adoption ».
 Journal of Operations Management 68, no 6 7 (2022): 560 91. https://doi.org/10.1002/joom.1196.